UplinkCoder/reverse_gesector/README.md

 Reverse engineering g-sector

-This repository contains my progress of revsering g-sector in the form of an ida project and idc exports for types and database
+This repository contains my progress of reverse engineering g-sector in the form of an ida project and idc exports for types and database

 I will likely add scripts to aid in reversing as well